Suppuration of the wound: causes and symptoms

 Despite the reason that led to the suppuration of the wound, its symptoms are in most cases the same.
 These include the following:

-2) High body temperature, which in most cases rises by the evening and exceeds 38.0-38.5 ° C.
+2) High body temperature, which in most cases rises in the evening and exceeds 38.0-38.5 ° C.

-And in conclusion I would like to say that any purulent process is potentially dangerous for the human body and is fraught with serious addictions up to the infection of blood and death.
-That is why at the slightest indisposition after any operation and, especially in the presence of symptoms of suppuration, you should immediately consult a surgeon.
+And in conclusion, I would like to say that any purulent process is potentially dangerous for the human body and is fraught with serious build up to blood poisoning and death.
+That is why at the slightest indisposition after any operation and, especially if there are symptoms of suppuration, it is necessary to immediately consult a surgeon.

-Author: doctor Derjushev A.N.
+Author: doctor Deryushev A.N.

-Author: Kamneva A.N.
+Author: doctor Kamneva A.N.

-author: doctor Kuznetsov MA
+author: doctor Kuznetsov M.A.

 Author: doctor Kuznetsov MA

-Author: surgeon Yurevich VV
+Author: Surgeon Yurevich V.V.

 author: doctor Alafinov V.D.